envoyproxy/examples/jaeger-tracing/example.rst

 Click on a trace to explore the path taken by the request from front-proxy to service1 to service2, as well as the latency incurred at each hop.

+The trace should look similar to the image below:

 .. image:: /start/sandboxes/_include/jaeger-tracing/_static/jaeger_tracing.png

 .. seealso::